saferpay/jsonapi/texts/ChapterTransaction.md

 <ul>
 <li>MultipartCapture is available for SIX Acquiring contracts <strong>only!</strong></li>
 <li>Your live merchant-account needs to be configured, in order to support Multipart Captures, or the request will fail!</li>
-<li>No MultipartCapture request should be sent before receiving the response of a preceeding request (i.e. no parallel calls are allowed).</li>
+<li>No MultipartCapture request should be sent before receiving the response of a preceding request (i.e. no parallel calls are allowed).</li>
 <li>The sum of multipart captures must not exceed the authorized amount.</li>
 <li>A unique OrderPartId must be used for each request.</li>
 </ul>